jrizxos/AxC-8bit-Multiplier-Research/README.md

 # AxC-8bit-Multiplier-Research

-In this repository we publish the code used to run the Genetic Algorithm experiments for our paper:
+In this repository we publish the code used to run the Genetic Algorithm experiments for our paper:<br>
-### Design space exploration of partial product reduction stage on 8x8 approximate multipliers
+**Design space exploration of partial product reduction stage on 8x8 approximate multipliers**<br>
 Submitted for the 7th PAnhellenic Conference on Electronics and Telecommunications (PACET 2024). (updated: 17/11/2023)

 Repository Authors:
 - Ioannis Rizos
 - Georgios Papatheodorou

-**For any questions please create an Issue in this repository.**
+**For any questions please create an Issue within this repository.**

 ---